csc301-fall-2022/team-project-4-engineers-without-boarders-canada-t/deliverable-1/planning.md

    We will write unittests on every functions in the model classes and viewModel classes, for the UI classes, we will test them on the Android emulator/physical devices

  * **Architecture**\
-   MVVM + clean architecture pattern, we will use Jetpack Compose to make the UI of the app, use view models to integrate API responses
+   MVVM + clean architecture pattern, we will use Jetpack Compose to make the UI of the app, use view models to handle data from our local database
 <p align="center">
   <img src=./ImageRes/Missing%20Seven%20Architecture.drawio.png alt="plot" width="600"/>
 </p>